 In 1981, the UN General Assembly passed the Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief.
-It is the only international human rights document with the phrase "religion or belief" in the title to accommodate the religious-ideological conflict between proponents of religious freedom in the West and proponents of atheism in the Eastern Soviet Bloc.
+This phrase; "religion or belief was defined in the 1960 seminal study on freedom of religion or belief by Arcot Krishnaswami.
+It is the only international human rights document with the phrase in the title to accommodate in part the religious-ideological conflict between proponents of religious freedom in the West and proponents of atheism in the Eastern Soviet Bloc.

 Member States of the UN of religious and non-religious persuasions issued reservations on the Declaration.
 Bulgaria, representing the Eastern Soviet Bloc, registered a reservation complaining that the Declaration favored "religion" over "atheistic" beliefs.
 Iraq representing a religious bloc of Member States issued a reservation on behalf of the Organization of the Islamic Conference, implying it did not favor "religion" enough.
-(2)

-After passage of the UN Declaration, the Central Committee of the Chinese Communist party issued a policy statement on the religious question.
-The policy declares the Chinese Communist Party is atheist, but calls for limited freedom of religion in the People's Republic of China.
-According to Article 36 of the 1982 Chinese constitution, "no one may make use of religions to engage in activities that disrupt public order, impair the health of citizens or interfere with the state educational system."
-This language reflects Article 18 and the 1981 UN Declaration on the legal limitations a U.N. member state may or may not place on a religion or belief and often creates legal cases for dispute.
+In March 1982 the Central Committee of the Chinese Communist party issued "Document 19: The Basic Viewpoint on the Religious Question during our Country's Socialist Period."
+The policy declares the country is atheist, but calls for limited freedom of religion in the People's Republic of China.
+Article 36 of the Chinese Constitution: "no one may make use of religions to engage in activities that disrupt public order, impair the health of citizens or interfere with the state educational system."